CFS Alert: Main building

 The main building consists of five halls; Churchill Hall contains the administrative and main amenities on the station, such as a gathering area called the "beach", a dining room called Igloo Gardens, library, barber shop, radio station, post office, and a store.
-Chimo, Ladner, and Whitehorse halls are the three barrack blocks, which each barrack block containing three sections.
+Chimo, Ladner, and Whitehorse halls are the three barrack blocks, with each barrack block containing three sections.
 Polaris Hall contains the operations branch.
 All halls and barrack blocks are connected by a linkway.
 Because of the cold climate, the doors leading in and out of the main building are the same as those for walk-in refrigerators.